Presidents Day 2016: Are Banks Or Post Offices Open? Find A Full List Of Hours

 This is the more exhaustive list.
 Because Presidents Day comes at a time when many shoppers are stuck between the rut of the holiday season and the warmer months when they’ll start looking for summer attire, it’s an important holiday for retailers to offer sales that lure shoppers back into the stores.
 That means that all major retail chains will be open on Presidents Day — including Walmart, KMart, Target, and Best Buy.

-And many of those will be offering special Presidents Day sales, with deep discounts on electronics and home wares.
+And many of those will be offering special Presidents Day sales, with deep discounts on electronics and homewares.

 Best Buy’s Presidents’ Day sale delivers you $250 off MacBook Air, 65-inch 4K HDTV for $750 and more https://t.co/LGhr4ceEvE pic.twitter.com/bZELAfeSQH